Are you looking for cool apps that pay you???

 Postmates, like DoorDash, hires users to deliver takeout orders for customers.
 Most users report making around $27 an hour by simply picking up and delivering orders.

-TaskRabbit is one of the largest platforms centered around running errands, assembling furniture, and doing virtual jobs for other users.
+TaskRabbit is one of the largest platforms for people who want to earn while running errands, completing chores, and doing virtual jobs for other users.
 Rates vary, but some tasks start at $15 an hour, paying all the way up to $100 an hour for more specialized jobs.

 Wag! is the perfect side gig for dog lovers.
 Get paid to walk dogs in your neighborhood.
 You can set your own rates and schedule your own time for walking.